CryptoKube-io/devcon4-workshop/README.md

 ---

 ## Administrative Tooling
-We'll primarily be using Terraform, Ansible, terraform-inventory, Docker, and Git.
+We'll primarily be using Terraform, Ansible, terraform-inventory, and Git.

 ### Terraform